huggingface/hub-docs/docs/hub/spaces-sdks-streamlit.md

 ## Embed mode

-You can use the `embed=true` query parameter in the URL to activate the embed mode of the Streamlit app, removing some spacers and the footer for slim embeds.
+You can use the `embed=true` query parameter in the URL to activate embed mode in the Streamlit app, which removes some spacers and the footer for slim embeddings.

 ```
 <iframe